 How does the program work?

-- Starting Monday March 13 and running through Monday March 20 you will be able to register your property address for the lottery at the Tree Trust website.
+- Starting Monday March 13 and running through NOON on Monday March 20 you will be able to register your property address for the lottery at the Tree Trust website.

 - All registrations received during that time will be put into the lottery drawing, so you can register anytime during those days.
 The day and time you register will have no bearing on potentially being selected in the lottery drawing.

 - Only one tree is allowed per property owner, regardless of number of properties you own.